 You don’t need to be diagnosed with a full-blown eating disorder to have a disordered relationship with food.
 With three out of five Canadians now considered overweight or obese, it’s quite clear that our patterns of eating (not to mention what we’re eating) are putting our health at risk.
 A number of studies have shown that mindfulness-based interventions—think mindful eating techniques—can be helpful in addressing disordered eating habits.

-Learn how to spot the signs of binge-eating disorder.
+Learn how to recognize the signs of binge-eating disorder.

 As a mindfulness coach, I’m very aware of the day-to-day anxieties and worries that can interfere with a good night’s sleep.
 One of the most effective ways of easing ourselves out of those stresses is through daily meditation.
-Here, I’ve put together a step-by-step audio that will guide you through a 15-minute meditation session with a built-in progressive muscle relaxation technique, with the goal of helping you fall asleep fast.
+Below, I’ve put together a step-by-step audio that will guide you through a 15-minute meditation session with a built-in progressive muscle relaxation technique, with the goal of helping you fall asleep fast.
 If this is indeed your first attempt at meditation, you’ll likely find the meditation interrupted by thoughts flashing through your mind.
 It’s important for you to know that this isn’t a failure on your part, and that you aren’t doing anything wrong.
-Thinking is just what the brain does, as naturally as lungs take in air, and eyes take in the sights around us.
+Thinking is just what the brain does, as naturally as lungs take in air.
 The point is to be non-judgmental yet aware of your thoughts, bodily experiences and breath, moment by moment.

 Find out more daily habits for a better night’s sleep.